 Gifts or entertainment received from relevant organisations

-Shareholdings (excluding those within unit trusts, pension funds etc) in relevant organisations
+Shareholdings (excluding those within unit trusts, pension funds etc.) in relevant organisations

 Close personal relationship or friendships with individuals employed by or otherwise closely associated with relevant organisations

 All of the above apply both to the individual signing this form and their close family / friends / partners etc.